chinmayajoshi/Chess-Tutor-Bot/README.md

 | 8 | ♜ | ♞ | ♝ | ♛ | ⭘ | ♜ | ♚ | ⭘| 8 |
 | | a | b | c | d | e | f | g | h | |

+Reverse Unicode Chessbboard seems to work better for LLM context (as the white pieces are given first to the LLM).<br>
 Check out the system prompt generated at this board state [here](demo-system-prompt.md).

 # Setup and Run